adamlilith/omnibus/README.md

 * `mmode`: Modal value(s).
 * `rotateMatrix`: Rotate a matrix.
 * `roundTo`: Rounds a value to the nearest target value.
+* `rowColIndexing`: Convert between row and column indexing of a matrix.
 * `stretchMinMax`: Rescale values to a given range.

 ## Dates ##